 Animal Experiments in the UK

-Over 4,000,000 (4 million!) animals were tested on and killed in Britain in 2015.
-This was around 52,000 more than in 2013, and a 60% increase since 2000 - despite a government commitment to reduce the number.
+Almost 4 million animals were tested on and killed in Britain in 2016.
+This is around a 60% increase since 2000 - despite a government commitment to reduce the number.
 The quality and value of the testing that takes place must be examined.
 And myths that we use animals only where necessary, and only under the strictest standards, must be dismissed.

 New chemical, medical, safety, agricultural and defence products are all subject to testing by law before they’re considered safe enough for application in the human environment.
 Technological solutions are increasingly available, such as replacing animals with digital simulations or lab grown cell cultures.

 But what is life like for those animals in laboratories around the UK right now?
 The answer is: nobody knows for sure, because you’re not allowed to know.
 A culture of secrecy pervades scientific procedures on animals in the UK, and it’s getting worse.